Gedung Manggala Wanabakti, Jakarta Pusat

 Key stakeholder groups’ levels of knowledge, attitudes and practices regarding OECMs and threatened species conservation in the project landscapes-seascapes improved

 Description: This indicator measures the effectiveness of the project in helping to facilitate measurable improvements in knowledge, attitudes, and practices (KAP) among key stakeholder groups, based on the results of independent baseline and end-of project KAP surveys.
+Key Deliverables: (a) Environmental and Social Impact Assessment Report; (b) Environmental and Social Management Plan (ESMP), Indigenous Peoples Plan (IPP), and other safeguard management plans determined necessary; (c) Project Board meeting minutes; (d) Project work plans, updated annually; (e) Sustainability Plan.

 Component 3: Knowledge management, safeguards management, and monitoring & evaluation